cosmos/ibc-go/simapp/README.md

 ### 1. Download and Setup

-Download the Cosmos SDK and unzip it.
+Download IBC-go and unzip it.
 You can do this manually (via the GitHub UI) or with the git clone command:

 ```sh
 git clone github.com/cosmos/ibc-go.git